 Michael and I are taking off on our flight to Lisbon, Portugal today I’ve been on my fair share of bruiser flights, but the longest by far was the direct flight from Newark in New Jersey to Hong Kong that I took a few years ago to visit Southeast Asia.
-It was 16 hours … I learned a few things on that long haul flight and on the ones that I’ve taken since!
-Now I feel really prepared every time I have a long haul flight ahead of me.
+It was 16 hours … I learned a few things on that long haul flight that have made me want to write my own set of long haul flying tips, so that those who have never been on one before aren’t caught short by their experience.
+Now I feel really prepared every time I have a long haul flight ahead of me, and I want others to feel that way too.

 Tips on How to Survive a Long Haul Flight